 Collating: Gathering together sheets of paper from a book, magazine or brochure and placing them into the correct order.

 Concertina fold: A method of folding in which each fold opens in the opposite direction to its neighbour, giving a concertina or pleated effect.

 Crash number: Numbering paper by pressing an image on the first sheet which is transferred to all parts of the printed set.

 Crease: To mechanically press a rule into heavy paper or board to enable it to be folded without cracking.

 Creep: A phenomenon where the middle pages of a folded section extend slightly beyond the outside pages.

 Deboss: Image pressed into paper so it lies below the surface.

-Drilling: Drilling of holes in product which will allow insertion over rings or posts in a binder of some sort.
+Drilling: Drilling of holes in a product which will allow insertion over rings or posts in a binder of some sort.

-Embossing: A process performed after printing to stamp a raised (or depressed) image into the surface of paper, using engraved metal embossing dies, extreme pressure, and heat.
+Embossing: A process performed after printing to stamp a raised (or depressed) image into the surface of the paper, using engraved metal embossing dies, extreme pressure, and heat.
 Embossing styles include blind, deboss and foil-embossed.